The Progressive Christian

-The Progressive Christian was an independent online magazine and social community providing news, commentary, commentary, resources, discussion forums and multimedia for and about the Progressive Christian movement.
+The Progressive Christian was an independent magazine and social community providing news, commentary, commentary, resources, discussion forums and multimedia for and about the Progressive Christian movement.
 It was published by TPC Publications, Inc., a Massachusetts-based non-profit religious publishing organization, and edited by Cynthia B. Astle.
 It was founded as Zion's Herald in 1823.
 Following its inception, it went by several names before assuming its final title in 2006: